by Beth Erin

 showering (curtain) or bathing (proceed at your own risk),

-recognize unrealistic expectations (I’m totally series about this one.
+recognize unrealistic expectations (I’m totally serious about this one.
 For example, don't read romance if it has a negative impact on your thought life, read Every Woman's Battle by Shannon Ethridge and Stephen Arterburn)

 The Christy Awards Gala